aslamhus/VideoEditor/CONTRIBUTING.md

 ## Bundle Size

-Currently, the VideoEditor in its minified, uncompressed bundle is 320KB.
+Currently, the VideoEditor bundle when minified (but uncompressed) is 320KB.
 I would like to attempt to reduce the bundle size to 250KB or less.
 However, if more features are implemented this becomes increasingly unlikely.

 The three dependencies that are contributing to the large bundle size are `cropperjs`, `fontawesome` and `gsap`, which are used for the cropper UI, menubar icons, and the rangeselector drag controls, respectively.

 ### Bundle Size Reduction Suggestions

 - I would like to replace these dependencies with smaller, more lightweight alternatives.
 Potentially, we could use a custom SVG for the menubar icons, and a custom drag control for the rangeselector.
+However, this would require a significant amount of work.
+And draggables are not easy to implement, especially for cross browser and mobile support.
+There may be another library that is smaller and more lightweight that we could use instead of `gsap`.
 - I would also like to remove the `cropperjs` dependency and replace it with a custom cropper.
+Again, this would require a significant amount of work.
-- clean up the code to remove any unused variables and functions.
+- general clean up and seek and destroy any unused / duplicate code.

 ## TODOS

-1. Find moment to revoke object url of video src
-2. Window event listener clean up when video editor is destroyed
+1. Window event listener clean up when video editor is destroyed
-3. Add property @type for menu bar button (types should go in the type.js file)
+2. Add property @type for menu bar button (types should go in the type.js file)
-4. Expand readme
+3. Expand readme
-5. Further encapsulate cropper functionality in the Timeline component.
+4. Further encapsulate cropper functionality in the Timeline component.
 Probably, the Viewer component is the right place for it.
-6. Housecleaning: removed commented out code, erroneous comments, and unused variables.
+5. Housecleaning: removed commented out code, erroneous comments, and unused variables.
-7. Decrease bundle size.
+6. Decrease bundle size.
-8. Add tests
+7. Add tests
-9. Reduce complexity of Timeline / RangeSelector
+8. Reduce complexity of Timeline / RangeSelector
-10. Add more documentation
+9. Add more documentation
-11. There is a brief flash when the cropper is toggled on.
+10. There is a brief flash when the cropper is toggled on.
-12. Lazyload instructions component
+11. Lazyload instructions component

 ## Features to Add